Corporate Law Curriculum

 After taking the introductory course, students considering a transactional or corporate litigation practice can choose from a menu of upper-level corporate law electives.
 At a minimum, we recommend that these students take Securities Regulation, Corporate Finance, and Mergers & Acquisitions.
 These courses provide students with a broad base of knowledge on which to launch a corporate law career.

-Additional electives in the corporate area include Corporate Governance (which satisfies the upper-level writing requirement), International Business Transactions, Agency and Partnership, Corporate Tax, Taxation of Unincorporated Entities, Multinational Corporations and Public Corruption (which satisfies the upper-level writing requirement), Insider Trading, Non-Profit Organizations, and White Collar Crime.
+Additional electives in the corporate area include Corporate Governance (which satisfies the upper-level writing requirement), International Business Transactions, Agency and Partnership, Corporate Tax, Taxation of Partnerships and LLCs, Non-Profit Organizations, and White Collar Crime.
 Federal Income Tax is a prerequisite for both tax courses, while Corporations is a prerequisite for Corporate Governance, Securities Regulation, and Mergers & Acquisitions.
 None of the other upper-level electives have formal prerequisites, although students will likely find it helpful to take Corporations before taking these electives.
 We also recommend that students interested in a transactional practice take Contract Drafting as their Lawyering Skills IV course.

 Electives in Other Areas

 A number of courses in other curricular areas are also helpful for students interested in corporate law.
 These courses include Bankruptcy, Secured Transactions, Intellectual Property, International Commercial Arbitration, Sales & Leases, Core Commercial Concepts, Employment Law, Real Estate Transfers and Finance, Antitrust, Professional Responsibility, and Insurance Law.